bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 a new box the data will always be added to the ``ColumnDataSource`` on the first supplied renderer.

+It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
+Using the ``num_objects`` property we can set such a limit, ensuring that when it is reached the least recently drawn box is removed and replaced with a new one.

 .. raw:: html

     <img src="http://bokeh.pydata.org/static/box_edit_keyboard_optimized.gif"